Machu Picchu, part of our Cusco, Sacred Valley and Rainbow Mountain tour

 Meals included: Breakfast, lunch, and dinner.

-We wake you up at 05.00 am with Coca tea delivered to your tent.
+We wake you up at 05.00 am with a cup of coca tea delivered to your tent.
 After a delicious hot breakfast, we hike to our second pass.

 After about one hour, we reach the second pass to see our first glimpse of Rainbow Mountain.
-We then descend for half an hour.
+We then descend for 30 minutes.
 After a further ninety minutes, we will arrive at our final destination - Rainbow Mountain.
 You can take as much time as you want to take photos of this magical place.

-The benefit of the 2-day Rainbow Mountain trek is that we arrive early and before the majority of the other trekkers arrive.
+The benefit of the 2-day Rainbow Mountain trek is that we arrive early, before most other trekkers.

-The hike back to the trailhead will take about three hours, and we enjoy lunch.
+The hike back to the trailhead will take about 3 hours, and we will enjoy lunch along the way.

 Tonight we will stay in a family home in the area.
 They will share their lives with us, and we can see how they live in the countryside.